 While the basic features of exchanges are the same in all of the states, the ACA allows for differences in who operates them.
 Some states run their own exchange (known as state-based exchanges) and some have the federal government run it (known as federally facilitated exchanges).
 In Kansas, the Health Insurance Marketplace and SHOP Marketplace for Small Businesses are federally facilitated exchanges; however, the federal government relies on the Kansas Insurance Department to approve insurers, plans and rates, provide consumer assistance and perform other regulatory roles.

 - + What is the Multi-State Plan Program?

 Under the ACA, there is a program called the Multi-State Plan Program (MSPP) administered by the U.S. Office of Personnel Management (OPM).
-For 2014 there is one MSP (multi-state plan) available through the Health Insurance Marketplace in Kansas.
+For 2014 and 2015 there is one MSP (multi-state plan) available through the Health Insurance Marketplace in Kansas.
 It is available in all Kansas counties except Johnson and Wyandotte.
 OPM, which also administers the program that provides health insurance to Federal government employees, retirees, and their dependents, contracts with private insurance companies to offer MSPs on the exchanges.
 OPM will work closely with state regulators to monitor multi-state plans.
 More information about the MSP is available on OPM’s website: http://www.opm.gov/healthcare-insurance/multi-state-plan-program/